CraigJustin92/Delivery-Performance-and-Customer-Satisfaction-Analysis/README.md

 ## Project Overview

 I worked with the **Brazilian E-Commerce Public Dataset by Olist** to explore delivery performance and its effect on customer satisfaction.
-Using SQL, I:
+Use SQL and Tableau.
+Key topics:

 - Classified orders as `on time` or `late` based on actual vs. estimated delivery dates.
 - Calculated late delivery rates by product category.